samuelgr/Xidi/DEVELOPERS.md

 **MapperDefinitions** contains instantiations of the built-in mappers.

 **MapperParser** implements all string-parsing functionality for identifying XInput controller elements, identifying force feedback actuators, and constructing both of these types of objects based on strings contained within a configuration file.

+**Mouse** tracks virtual mouse state as reported by any `MouseButtonMapper` objects that may exist.
+It maintains state information for each possible mouse button and periodically submits mouse events to the system using the `SendInput` Windows API function.

 **PhysicalController** manages all communication with the underlying XInput API.
 It periodically polls devices for changes to physical state and supports notifying other modules whenever a physical state change is detected.